-If you’re even the tiniest bit curious how I’m going to tie roller-skating to entrepreneurship here are the 10 totally-applicable-to-business lessons I’ve learned at the rink so far.
+If you’re even the tiniest bit curious about how I’m going to tie roller skating to entrepreneurship here are the 10 totally-applicable-to-business lessons I’ve learned at the rink so far.

 1. Embrace the gap between where you are and where you want to be.